 Add the tea bags.
 Close the lid and set the steam release knob to the Sealing position.

 Press the Pressure Cook (Manual) button or dial and then the +/- to select 4 minutes.
-It will take several minutes to come to pressure.
+It will take a few minutes to come to pressure.

-After cook cycle has finished, let the pot sit undisturbed for 20-30 minutes.
+After cook cycle has finished, turn off the pot and let the pot sit undisturbed for 20-30 minutes.
 This will keep the tea from becoming bitter (Quick Release makes the water boil, causing bitterness).

 Manually release the remaining pressure/steam.
 There shouldn't be much left.
 When the pin in the lid drops back down, open the lid and remove the tea bags.